maaikejv/group8/Pages/Assignment 4.md

 2. Then a DataFrame is made out of the GPX file, with longitude, latitude, elevation and time in the columns.
 3. Out of the longitude and latitude coordinates of the nodes, the average is calculated giving us the centre.

-The following code is ised to plot this map:
+The following code is used to plot this map:

 ```
 from gpxplotter import read_gpx_file, create_folium_map, add_segment_to_map